HedonisticOpportunist/ProgrammingDH/interactive_technologies_for_dh/assignment_2/README.md

 ## Digital Tools - Interactive Video

-The video was created and is hosted in Lumi.
+The video was created by and is hosted in Lumi.
 Videos and screenshots are all royalty-free.

 [Interactive Cat Video](https://app.lumi.education/run/ARgZe_)